-When setting a budget for upcoming the year, the District looks at many factors.
-The three main factors are student enrollment, labor costs, and taxable values.
-We have been able to maintain a 1% increase in enrollment each of the last three years with the 2018-2019 fiscal year budgeted for 1,300 FTE's.
-At last count, we have met that number.
-We are cautious to continue with enrollment growth because of the expenditures associated; such as staff capacity and infrastructure needs and have created a pupil vs staffing plan for the future.
-The District's philosophy is to maintain current enrollment through our continued school of choice process.
-Currently 25% of our enrollment is school of choice and we continue to have a wait list during our enrollment period.
-Local property values have had a stable increase with projections showing continued steady growth and allowing similar projections for all of our local sources.
+When setting a budget for the upcoming year, the District looks at many elements.
+The main factors are student enrollment, labor costs, foundation allowance, and taxable values.
+We have been able to maintain a 1% increase in enrollment each of the last three years with the 2019-2020 fiscal year budgeted at 1,300 FTE's.
+As of our last count date, we have met that number.
+We are cautious to plan for continued enrollment growth because of the expenditures associated; such as staff capacity and infrastructure needs and have created a right sized pupil plan to meet staff capacity for the future.
+The District's philosophy is to maintain current enrollment is school of choice and we continue to have a wait list for each level during our enrollment period.
+Local property values have had a stable increase with projections showing continued steady growth, allowing similar projections for all of our local sources.

-The projection for the 2018-19 initial budget is to spend down reserves in the amount of \$157,583.
-Adjusting the budget to reflect the 2018 actual fund balance, we will be above our board requested \$4,000,000 target projecting a fund balance at the end of the 18-19 fiscal year in the amount of \$4,327,630.
-The 2018-2019 budget reflects our projected enrollment FTE of 1300 and a \$52 increase in foundation to \$7,961.
-We will be negotiating wage and health care with our Teacher Association in November which may have an impact on final budget.
+At the time of budget creation, the State of Michigan had not completed their budget process causing the District to take a very conservative stance with the original budget and forecasting a slight decrease in state funding and near flat revenue projections.
+The projection for the 2019-20 original budget is to spend down reserves in the amount of \$393,184.
+Adjusting the budget to reflect the 2019 audited fund balance, would project us to be above our board requested \$4,000,000 target with a projected fund balance of \$4,273,046 on June 30th of 2020.
+The 2019-2020 budget reflects our projected enrollment FTE of 1300 and a \$0 increase in foundation maintaining \$8,121.
+While not finalized at publish date, we project enrollment and foundation to be greater than budgeted.
+In November we will be negotiating wage and health care benefits with our Teacher Association (FTPO) which may have an impact on final budget.